What’s New in Angular 8

 That looks good!
 We got a pretty nice performance boost over Angular 7.2.

-Angular 8 Anticipation
+Angular 8 Conclusion

 As we’ve seen, the additions to Angular 8 aren’t huge outside of Ivy.
 Although they’re absolutely nice to have, they certainly aren’t critical for most applications.
+If you want to try the Ivy preview, the official Angular Ivy guide will tell you everything you need to know.

 With that in mind, should you upgrade your apps to Angular 8, or stick with Angular 7?
 In nearly every case, the answer is yes.
 You should upgrade them.
 Since there aren’t any large breaking changes, in most cases your applications with work as-is without any changes.
 With the additions to enable differential loading, you’ll get noticeable performance gains for free.